apache/echarts-doc/en/api/echarts-instance.md

 }) => string
 ```

-Exporting picture chart , return a base64 url，can set to `src` in `Image`.
+Exporting picture chart , return a base64 url, can set to `src` in `Image`.

 **For example：**
 ```js